The cradle rocks above an abyss.

 To fall.
 A reduction.
 A lowering, a lessening, or a loss.
 A collapse or misdeed.
 A failure.

-Every event has a specific set of circumstances which determines the inevitability of its outcome.
+Every event has a specific set of circumstances determining the inevitability of its outcome.
 He was lucky, and yet he was not.
 His mother, still tending to her guilt, waited many years to tell him.
-After they told him, his abnormality became a sort of joke.
+After she told him, his abnormality became a sort of joke.

 He could not blame his mother for what had happened.
 Nor could he imagine how she felt in the moments after he fell from her arms, during the ride to hospital.
 Her terror.
 Her grief.

 What remained.
 The image of a young woman struggling in the rain, her infant slipping from her arms, its head encountering the earth’s unyielding solidity.
 The sound of bone striking stone.

 After he had children of his own, he didn’t carry them.
 He clung to them.